AdobeDocs/experience-manager-cloud-service.en/help/edge/content-modeling.md

 In other cases however, the block is read as a key-value pair-like configuration.

-An example of this is the [section metadata.](/help/edge/developer/markup-sections-blocks.md#sections) In this use case, the block can be configured to render as key-value pair table instead.
-See more details about the sections and section metadata further in this document.
+An example of this is the [section metadata.](/help/edge/developer/markup-sections-blocks.md#sections) In this use case, the block can be configured to render as key-value pair table.
+Please see the section [Sections and Section Metadata](#sections-metadata) for more information.

 ##### Data {#data-key-value}